sagol-python-for-neuroscientists/homework-2-ShiriAr/README.md

 ## Question 2: Spreading Virus

-Pairs of people ("agents") are continuously meeting and possibly spreading a virus they're carrying, and your job is to model the way their virus spreads.
+Pairs of people ("agents") are continuously meeting and possibly spreading a virus they're carrying, and your job is to model the way the virus spreads.
-You're given a list of agents that are about to meet in pairs, i.e. agent #1 will meet agent #2, agent 3# with agent #4, etc. Write a program that returns the status of these agents after each pair had their meeting.
+You're given a list of agents that are about to meet in pairs, i.e., agent #1 will meet agent #2, agent #3 with agent #4, etc.
+Write a program that returns the status of these agents after each pair had their meeting.
 The rules that govern this encounter are quite simple: Each agent has a name and a "category", and the categories are:
 1. Cure - a special agent that makes other agents feel better.